 Exercises.
 We've added section-specific single-concept exercises at the beginning of each exercise set so students can be sure they have a clear understanding of each important topic before they're asked to tie them all together in more comprehensive exercises.
 Exercises have been updated with the most recent data.
 Many come from news stories; some from recent research articles.
-Whenever possible, the data are on the bound-in DVD so students can explore them further.
+Whenever possible, the data are provided so students can explore them further.